Seshat-Global-History-Databank/cliopatria/README.md

 7. On GitHub, click "Releases" (on the right of this page).
 Choose the tag you created and name the release the same i.e. `vX.X.X`.
 Enter any relevant info describing the changes in the release.
 The linked [Zenodo](https://zenodo.org/records/13363121) will automatically get updated with the latest release.

+After making a new release, you may wish to update the Seshat website with the latest version of Cliopatria.
+Contact a `Seshat Admin` who can follow [these instructions](https://seshat-global-history-databank.github.io/seshat/admin/setup/spatialdb.html#cliopatria-shape-dataset).